Study plan - Healthy Ageing and Rehabilitation

 - can contribute to new critical thinking, resource mobilisation and innovation processes in health promotion and rehabilitation to address capabilities and well-being in everyday life for ageing populations globally

 - can collaborate, and engage in decision-making and action with relevant stakeholders: older adults, next-of kin, volunteers, lay persons, professionals, and policy makers

 The programme is a cohort-based, two-year, full-time programme (120 ECTS) in English.
 To earn the degree students are required to take six courses (for the total of 80 ECTS) and complete a Master's Thesis (40 ECTS).
 Students in the programme are required to participate actively in the digital sessions, group work and individual work.
 There are weekly activities (either synchronous or asynchronous) during the two-year programme.
 In addition there will be two seminar-sessions which is a two-week intensive programme.
-The first is arranged in the beggining of the study, the other during semester 3.
+The first is arranged in the beginning of the study, the other during semester 3.

 Various teaching methods will be used in the programme, depending on the content to be taught as well as the needs of students.
 Efforts will be made to provide learning choices for students by presenting materials using different modes (text, voice, video), creating multiple avenues for students' engagement (individual and group activities), and allowing student to express the newly acquired knowledge, skills and competencies in multiple ways (paper, presentation, video, poster).
 There is a mix of synchronous and asynchronous activities.
-This is a digital programme and students within the program are responsible for having stable and good internet connection.
+This is a digital programme and students within the programme are responsible for having stable and good internet connection.
 Instructors are responsible for setting the climate, selecting the content and curating the resources, and supporting the discourse.

-Individual written term paper, indivdual portfolio, written group paper and Master`s Thesis.
+Individual written term paper, indivdual portfolio, written group paper and Master's Thesis.

-- University of Dhaka, Bangladesh, Master in Rehabilitation Science
+- University of Dhaka, Bangladesh - Master in Rehabilitation Science